 Utilities companies are generally stable, conservative investments.
 They have reliable earnings since demand for utilities doesn't fluctuate much, regardless of economic conditions.

 This predictability means that utilities companies often underperform compared to the stock market as a whole.
-Among the largest utilities companies, only three out of nine delivered market-beating returns over the last five years (one, Constellation Energy, hasn't been in business for five years yet).
+Among the largest utilities companies, only two out of nine delivered market-beating returns over the last five years (one, Constellation Energy, hasn't been in business for five years yet).

 On a positive note, the consistent profitability of utilities companies means that many of them are excellent dividend stocks.
 Some of the companies on this list have extremely high dividend yields.
 Overall, the utilities sector will be a good match for investors in search of passive income or just a fairly stable investment.